Mosaic Media Films

 1. Google’s “Home Alone Again”

-Tap into reminiscence.
+Tip: Tap into reminiscence.
 The positive emotions triggered by these memories will leave your viewers feeling warm and fuzzy.

 2. Dove’s “Real Beauty Sketches”

-There’s an exposure to the video that renders it seeming emotionally compelling and raw.
-The idea behind Dove’s brand video was to show people that “you’re far beautiful than you think.”
+There’s an exposure to the video that renders it emotionally compelling and raw.
+The idea behind Dove’s brand video was to show people that “you’re far more beautiful than you think.”
 A lot of people could relate to this feeling of insecurity.
-While creating your brand video, try to focus on themes that you feel will emotionally resonate with your viewers.
+While creating your brand video, focus on themes that you feel will emotionally resonate with your viewers.
 The goal is to ensure that the emotional element you choose to concentrate on feels more authentic and less or not at all exploitive.

-Don’t hesitate to explore real issues in your industry and try to connect with your audience authentically.
+Tip: Don’t hesitate to explore real issues in your industry and try to connect with your audience authentically.

 3. Match’s “Match Made in Hell”

 Apart from being funny, Match’s video was timely and relevant.
 The video was launched when 2020 was coming to an end, and people worldwide reflected on what bad a year it was.
-Introducing brand videos focused on current news can gain your viewers’ interest since those events are currently in conversation and fresh on their minds.
+Introducing brand videos focused on current news can gain viewers’ interest since those events are currently in conversation and fresh in their minds.

 4. Zendesk’s “I Made Dinner”

 You do not need to limit yourself to a single brand video.
 “I Made Dinner” is a part of Zendesk’s “Relationships Are Complicated” short series of multiple 15-second clips presenting the same characters in different scenarios.
 You can create more opportunities for your audience to see your brand through multiple videos.
-If the audience likes what they see in one video, they are likely to click on others in the series and engage with more of your content.
+If the audience likes what they see in one video, they will likely click on others in the series and engage with more of your content.

 5. Dissolve’s “This Is a Generic Brand Video”

 Dissolve worked into another clever element in their brand video by shooting it with their stock footage.
-A sneaky way of showing off their biggest offering without explicitly stating it.
+It’s a sneaky way of showing off their biggest offering without explicitly stating it.
 Video is a perfect medium to show the value of your product or service by having the visuals speak for themselves.

-Don’t take yourself way too seriously.
+Tip: Don’t take yourself way too seriously.
 “Brand” doesn’t need to shout ‘boring’!
 Try exploring ways to include a little fun and humor in your concept.

 Boost your content’s creativity by creating in-house videos